 Tip: Like with Style Mode, you can click on elements on your page to see their relevant style tweaks.

-If you have a custom domain, you can transfer it to your Squarespace 7 site at any time.
-Many people like to wait until their site is ready to launch before they move the domain, so the URL always directs visitors to an active site.
+Many people like to wait until their site is ready to launch before they move the domain, so that the URL always directs visitors to an active site.

 How you move the domain depends on how you registered it: